 If your scanner is in multiple scanner mode, you will hear up to 30 seconds of beeping while all scanners are relinked to the base or Access Point and the settings are changed.

-Using the Scanner with Bluetooth Devices
+Pairing the Scanner with Bluetooth Devices

-The scanner can be used either with the charge base, an Access Point, or with other Bluetooth devices.
-Those devices include personal computers, laptops, PDAs, and Honeywell mobility systems devices.
+The scanner can be paired with Bluetooth devices such as personal computers, laptops, and tablets.